 We entered the park from the south through the Cottonwood entrance near Indio.
 It’s surprising how desolate the park is here.
 The desert environment in the southeastern half of the park is extremely dry and scrubby looking, which is typical of the Colorado (Sonoran) desert.
 (The park uniquely encompasses both the Colorado and Mojave desert environments.)
-Simply stopping the car and walking around presented many surprises, including wildflowers that show off brilliant colors.
+Simply stopping the car and walking around gave many surprises, including wildflowers that show off brilliant colors.
 The most prominent plant species is the creosote bush that like most desert plants takes many decades to achieve significant size.
 The mature evergreen bushes spread out in all directions.
 I was astonished that they, like their plant co-habitants, thrive in this harsh, almost rainless environment, as little as 4 inches (100mm) per year.

 The other “giant” that I recognized was the ocotillo which I saw for the first time in New Mexico.
 Aside from being the tallest plants around, they look like dead sticks branching up and out from the ground.
 But, with rain (as I saw at City of Rocks State Park in New Mexico), in short order they magically produce green leaves along the branches and red flowers at their tips, only to die back and wait for another rain.